amoditjha/Rick-and-Morty-Character-Explorer/README.md

 ### TypeScript Integration
 - Improved my understanding of TypeScript by defining API types, props, and enhancing error handling.
-- Gained hands-on experience in a real-world project setup.
+- Gained more hands-on experience in this project.

 ---